shitu13/shitu13/README.md

 # Hi, This is Shuvongkar Roy! 👋

 I'm from Bangladesh, I'm currently into Software development and management.
-But I have a very keen interest in world of data.
-Like data analysis, data modification, data manipulation etc. Currently I’m learning python.
-I love to talk about movie, music and football.
+However, I have a very keen interest in the world of data.
+Like data analysis, data modification, data manipulation, etc. Currently, I’m learning Python.
+I love to talk about movies, music, and football.

 ## 🛠 Skills
 C, C++, Java, Python, MySQL